LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Basics of convexity in projective planes

-\begin{lemma} Let $U$ be a convex body and let $A$ be a point not in the interior of $U$.
-Then the set $S$ of lines through~$A$ intersecting the interior of $U$ is an open interval of the pencil of lines through~$A$.
-Furthermore \begin{enumerate} \item if $A \notin \partial U$, then the set $T$ of lines through $A$ missing $U$ is an open interval of the pencil of lines through $A$ whose endpoints are the endpoints of $S$, and the set of tangents to $U$ through $A$ is a pair composed of the two common endpoints of $S$ and $T$; \item if $A \in \partial U$, then the set of tangents to $U$ through $A$ is a closed interval of the pencil of lines through $A$ whose endpoints are the endpoints of $S$. \end{enumerate} \end{lemma} \begin{proof} The set $S$ is \begin{enumerate} \item an open subset of the pencil of lines through $A$, because the join map is open; \item connected because the interior of $U$ is connected. \end{enumerate} Consequently $S$ is an open interval of the pencil of lines through $A$ or $S$ is the whole pencil of lines through $A$.
+\begin{lemma} Let $U$ be a convex body, let $A$ be a point not in the interior of $U$, let $\XI$ be the set of lines through~$A$ intersecting the interior of $U$, and let $\YI$ be the set of lines through~$A$ intersecting $U$ but not its interior.
+Then $\XI$ is a nonempty open interval whose endpoints belong to $\YI$.
+Furthermore $\YI$ is a pair if and only if $A\notin \partial U$. \end{lemma} \begin{proof} The set $\XI$ is \begin{enumerate} \item nonempty, because the interior of $U$ is nonempty; \item an open subset of the pencil of lines through $A$, because the join map is open; \item connected, because the interior of $U$ is connected. \end{enumerate} Consequently, $\XI$ is a nonempty open interval of the pencil of lines through $A$ or $\XI$ is the pencil of lines through $A$.

-We now show that $S$ is not the pencil of lines through $A$.
+We now show that $\XI$ is not the pencil of lines through $A$.